pwtail/vinyl_prev/README.md

-# vinyl project - asynchrony for django
+# vinyl project: the async capabilities for django

 *vinyl* is a third-party package that adds async capabilities to existing django projects.
 Unlike the approach taken by django project, it is **native